Abadox: The Deadly Inner War

 - Bragging Rights Reward: Sitting through the credits and starting a new game grants you invincibility.
 You know, after you've proven that you don't need it.

-- Collapsing Lair: The final stage has no enemies; you must instead navigate your way out of the mother Parasitis's rectum before the alien blows up.
+- Collapsing Lair: The final stage has no enemies; you must instead navigate your way out of the alien's rectum before it blows up.

-- Digital Kimono: Maria, the woman you have to save?
-She's naked in the Japanese version.
+- Digital Kimono: Maria is actually naked in the Japanese version.

 - Eldritch Abomination: Parasitis qualifies.
 Sure, it's primarily a Planet Eater, but speaking biologically this thing should not be.